Feysh-Group/corax-community/docs/en/usage.md

 <img src="../image/fat jar-1.png" alt="img" style="zoom:50%;" />

 In such projects, project class files and third-party library class files are completely mixed together.
-In these cases, you need to use the **--project-scan-config** parameter for further filtering and analysis.
+In these cases, you need to use the **--project-config** parameter for further filtering and analysis.

 You can download the code using the following command: